 Testing for Masonry Reinforced by Bond Beams & Columns to Resist Lateral Load

 Wembley Innovation developed a means of reinforcing large blockwork walls to eliminate the use of wind posts.
-The system consists of a horizontally reinforced blockwork course (a bond beam), at intervals up the height of the wall, so as to subdivide the wall into a number of smaller vertically spanning panels (see Figure 1).
+The system consists of a horizontally reinforced blockwork course (a bond beam), at intervals up the height of the wall, so as to subdivide the wall into a number of smaller vertically spanning panels (see Figure 1 below).
 The motivation for the development was that wind posts were relatively difficult to install and there seemed to be a tendency to use them at ever closer horizontal spacing, which inevitably pushed up costs.

 The client enlisted Lucideon to develop a series of tests to determine the strength of walls constructed with bond beams and to compare these to walls constructed using wind posts.

 Initially four walls containing bond beams, each 8m long and 5m high, were tested.
 The walls were built within a steel frame and the reinforcing bars fitted into simple cleats attached to the columns at each end.
 Two further walls containing wind posts at the wall centre line were tested for comparison purposes.

 Initial results were very encouraging but the designs were deliberately conservative in that extra fixings and some bed joint reinforcement were used.
 A second similar phase was carried out where these conservative measures were not taken.
 The results were similarly encouraging, with a slight improvement in the case of the bond beams.
 There was no evidence of cracking due to shrinkage.